 Enter the Contest

-DEADLINE IS TUESDAY JANUARY 15 at 11:59pm.
+REVISED DEADLINE IS MONDAY JANUARY 21 at 11:59pm.
 The contest entry form is available at https://visionsofunity.com/enter-the-contest (or click the “Enter the Contest” link at the top of the page).

 Literature entries must be submitted online and in .doc or .pdf file format.
 Other file types not acceptable.